appsdock/docs/src/api/rest/configuration.md

-# Configuration REST API
+# Configuration Resources

-This page provides a list of all configuration REST API endpoints within AppsDock OS.
+This page provides a list of all configuration resource endpoints within AppsDock OS.

 The guideline for the REST API can be found [here](../../../gettingstarted/guidelines/rest-api).

 ## Setting

-### Resource
+### The Setting resource
 ~~~json
 {
     "id": "680fe5ff-3b68-4d22-bb91-eb6a9712f78d",